Hitstar53/My-Notes/Placement Preparation/Cheatsheets/Data Engineering Cheatsheet.md

 - **Use Cases**: Relational databases excel in applications that require high data integrity and involve complex queries with joins across multiple tables.
 They are the standard for financial systems, inventory management, and most traditional business applications.

 #### Non-Relational (NoSQL) Databases
+The term NoSQL ("Not Only SQL") refers to a diverse category of database systems that do not use the relational model as their primary data structure.
 NoSQL databases emerged to address the limitations of relational databases, particularly the need for massive scalability, schema flexibility, and the ability to handle unstructured data.
 The term "NoSQL" is an umbrella for a variety of database models that do not use the relational table structure.

 - **Data Model**: NoSQL databases are often schema-less or have a dynamic schema, allowing the structure of the data to evolve.
 This flexibility is ideal for handling diverse and rapidly changing data formats.
 There are several major types:
-    1. **Document Stores (e.g., MongoDB)**: Store data in JSON-like documents, which can be nested.
-This is a natural fit for many application development patterns.
+    1. **Document Stores (e.g., MongoDB)**: Data is stored in flexible, semi-structured documents, most commonly in JSON (JavaScript Object Notation) or BSON (Binary JSON) format.
+Each document can have its own unique structure, making this model ideal for hierarchical data and applications with evolving schemas.
-    2. **Key-Value Stores (e.g., Redis, Amazon DynamoDB)**: The simplest model, storing data as a collection of key-value pairs.
+    2. **Key-Value Stores (e.g., Redis, Amazon DynamoDB)**: This is the simplest NoSQL model, where data is stored as a collection of key-value pairs, much like a dictionary or hash map.
+This model is highly optimized for fast read and write operations based on a known key.
 They are incredibly fast and highly scalable, making them perfect for caching, session management, and real-time bidding applications.
     3. **Wide-Column Stores (e.g., Apache Cassandra, HBase)**: These databases store data in tables, rows, and columns, but the names and format of the columns can vary from row to row in the same table.
-They are optimized for queries over very large datasets.
+This model is highly efficient for analytical queries that need to read a subset of columns across a large number of rows.
     4. **Graph Databases (e.g., Neo4j, Amazon Neptune)**: Designed specifically to store and navigate relationships.
 Data is modeled as nodes (entities) and edges (relationships), making them ideal for social networks, fraud detection, and recommendation engines.

 - **Key Concepts**: Instead of strict ACID compliance, many NoSQL databases are designed around the principles of the **CAP Theorem** and **BASE**.
 The CAP theorem states that a distributed system can only provide two of the following three guarantees: **Consistency, Availability, and Partition Tolerance**.
 Most NoSQL databases choose Availability and Partition Tolerance over strong Consistency.
 This leads to the **BASE** model (Basically Available, Soft state, Eventual consistency), which guarantees that the system will be available but may serve slightly stale data for a short period until all replicas are updated.